 Five API Monitoring Failures

-1. Lack of Insightful Usage DatA
+1. Lack of Insightful Usage Data

-The first failure is simply not collecting the integration usage data.
-When you do not measure your integration stats, or even feed the data into your application teams’ daily application performance monitoring tools (APM), you lack user experience data.
-Embrace the usage data from the integration, so that in essence, your integrations become a part of your core application.
+Improve visibility (and, by extension, the user experience) by embracing the usage data from the integration and making integrations part of your core application.
 By passing the usage data to your application monitoring team, you enable your support team to understand usage patterns and gain the insights required to establish proactive support of your clients’ integrations.

 2. No Health Checks